-After talking a bit about the possibility of planning an escape, my father reported his conversation with Jared about hid guards and what just about happened with my mother.
+After talking for a short time about the possibility of planning an escape, my father reported his conversation with Jared about his guards and what just about happened with my mother.
 Actually, Father was not able to talk to Jared himself; apparently he was too busy to see his own father.
 So, he spoke with one of Jared’s ministers, one who oversaw the guards assigned to those of us in captivity.
 The minister laughed at my father.
 Then, as he saw the anger and disgust in my father’s eyes, he looked down, stopped his laughter and informed my father that he could not control all his guards, despite the agreement.
 My father could see in the minister’s eyes greedy lustfulness and a hint of pride for the guards who almost had their way with my mother.

 The minister loosely assured my father that he would talk to the guards.
 My father did not trust his assurance and firmly informed him that if there were any other infractions by the guards, he would demand to discuss the issue with Jared.